-¶3-Prior to the annual church meeting, the local church board shall nominate one or more persons qualified for the office of Sunday school superintendent.
-It shall also nominate one or more persons for the office of local church treasurer.
-These to be voted on by the local church at the annual election.
-(Section 60, ¶9)
+¶3-Prior to the annual church meeting the local church board shall nominate two or more persons qualified for the office of Sunday school superintendent, two or more persons qualified for the office of local treasurer, and two or more qualified persons to be elected as delegate to our annual conference.
+Two or more persons for young people's president (Section 84, paragraph 5e), and two or more persons for the president of the missionary society.
+(Section 88, paragraph 1).